 Eligibility requirements for potential applicants to the Demand Aggregated Renewable Technologies Program:

-Companies must be operating in the Nigerian off‐grid energy market (community mini grid developers, C&I energy project developers and standalone energy systems developers).
+Companies must be operating in the Nigerian off‐grid energy market; C&I Solar energy project developers, Mini-grid developers, and Small-Scale for Productive Use (SSPU) or Standalone Solar Energy Systems(SES) developers.

-Companies must have achieved Nigeria Electrification Project prequalification and possess an approved minigrid portfolio under the program (with the exception of eligible Commercial and Industrial energy developers).
+Companies must have achieved Nigeria Electrification Project (or a similar grant) prequalification and possess a finalized grant agreement under the program (except for eligible Commercial and Industrial energy developers).

 Companies must provide at least two years audited financial statements.